agiUnderground/useless-agent/README.md

 ### Todo list:
 - [ ] Build a single fully static binary.
-- [ ] Add stats about burned tokens per session/task.
+- [X] Add stats about burned tokens.
 - [ ] Allow LLM to spawn local 'thoughts', which would do/monitor something and then allow them to interrupt the main LOOP and to inject its results into the thinking loop.
 - [ ] Build a unified concept space for models that are capable of ingesting more data.
 - [ ] Pause task execution.
-- [ ] Allow intervention in the execution process and provide guidance/additional instructions.
+- [X] Allow intervention in the execution process and provide guidance/additional instructions.

 **Problems & Ideas:**
 * LLMs' context window/input size is so limiting; I want to shuffle in 100M million tokens at each iteration.